Welasco/syncsecretakv/README.md

 <details>

-<summary>Using Service Principal to access Azure Key Vault</summary>
+<summary>2.2 Using Service Principal to access Azure Key Vault</summary>

 If running SyncSecretAKV controller in a On-Premises cluster or ARC enabled Kubernestes cluster you must use Service Principal for authentication.